 Stages Of A Seizure

-next stage is called the ictus or ictical stage.
+next stage of an epileptic seizure was once called the ictus or ictical stage.
 This is

 the time of the seizure itself when the body is subject to uncontrolled

-movement and thrashing.
+movement and thrashing due to the electrical "storm" in its brain.
 During this stage, the pet is unconscious.

 Paddling or swimming movements, clenched teeth, and arched back